MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/overview-of-tcpip-performance.md

 - Make sure there are no underlying network issues (packet loss).
 - Enable advanced properties of NIC for performance features (such as Jumbo frames, RSS/VMQ, offload features, and RSC), except if there's an underlying network compatibility issue or for troubleshooting purpose.
 - Make sure the TCP is configured to use autotuning level to normal.
-- Use Performance Monitor analysis to make sure there's no CPU or Storage bottleneck.
+- Use Performance Monitor analysis to make sure there's no CPU or storage bottleneck.
 - Select security features based on the actual organizations' requirements.
 - Create a baseline.